-With BirdEye’s social media integration, you will have the ability to get Facebook reviews, then monitor and respond to them from within your dashboard.
+With Birdeye’s social media integration, you will have the ability to get Facebook recommendations, then monitor and respond to them from within your dashboard.
 There are a number of ways to respond to both positive and negative reviews.
 But the most important thing is to respond to every review left on your page, even if you disagree with the expressed sentiment.

 When somebody leaves a positive review for your business, you know that your product or service has performed exceptionally well.
 You need to capitalize on this positive experience by showing gratitude towards the customer.
 Responding to a positive review is a fantastic way to engage a customer further and build brand loyalty.
 In your response you can:

 - Thank the customers for all the good things they said.
 Be humble and courteous.